-2017 has been a busy year behind the scenes as well as on stage for J-Felix, working in the studio with the likes of Swindle, Ibibio Sound Machine and Wrongtom and the Ragga Twins amongst others, offering his production and musicianship skills.
+2017 was a busy year behind the scenes as well as on stage for J-Felix, working in the studio with the likes of Swindle, Ibibio Sound Machine and Wrongtom and the Ragga Twins amongst others, offering his production and musicianship skills.
 You may also have heard Abi Flynn's debut E.P; 'Ambiguous' - produced by J-Felix.
 J-Felix brings his Boogie - Soul sound fully up to date in 2018 releasing his Say The Word EP featuring Sol Goodman and Sophie Paul through Midnight Riot Records receiving further praise from Huey Morgan on BBC6music and a write up in MIXMAG.
 Keep your ears to the ground for his next single J-Freq/Glide coming out on July 6th 2018 on Tru Thoughts Records.

 His wide-ranging appreciation of music makes J-Felix a killer DJ, too; you may have been lucky enough to have seen him play at Glastonbury, Soundwave, or support Gilles Peterson in Brighton.
 With his full live band he's also shared a stage with George Clinton (Parliament- Funkadelic), Roy Ayers and Soul ll Soul over the course of his career.
 He has many more shows in store – both as a DJ and a live act – to be announced.